Important questions to ask a solar contractor:

 Can a solar system increase the value of my home?

 Do I need approval from my homeowners association?

 Which is for me - grid-tied, battery backup, or off-grid?

 We are frequently asked what happens when the grid is down and about batteries.
 Let’s review three types of solar systems; grid tied, battery backup and off grid.
 Which is for you?

 This is by far the most common, requires the least maintenance, and is the least expensive.
 It also receives the TVA Green Power Providers solar buyback rate for 100% of the solar generation.
 However, grid-tied systems are required to disconnect from the grid in the event of a power outage.
 This means you won’t have any power either.
 Whether this is an issue for you, depends on the individual.
 If you only lose power 2 or 3 times a year for an hour or 2, this shouldn’t be a problem.
-You can go out to dinner, see a movie, or just light a candle and have a glass of wine.
-Or you may be asleep or out of the house during the outage and not even know it happened, except for resetting a clock or two.

-These backup systems are of 2 basic types, AC Coupled and DC Coupled.
+Batteries provide backup power in grid outages, and depending on the system set-up, daily cycling.
+Solar plus battery systems are more expensive than grid tied solar systems because of the batteries, other necessary equipment and additional wiring.
+Backup systems are of 2 basic types, AC Coupled and DC Coupled.
 This refers to the coupling between the solar PV and the batteries, whether they connect to the system on the AC side or the DC side.
 Based on your power needs, site considerations and budget, we will help determine the best option, whether DC or AC coupled.